poserko/Advent-of-Code/README.md

 ## Advent of Code Solutions

 This repository contains my solutions for Advent of Code (AoC) problems.
+Each folder corresponds to a different year and day of the AoC challenge.

 ### What Is Advent of Code?